 Yoan Fanise, director of Valiant Hearts, started his own indie studio with co-founder Anne-Laure Fanise in Montpellier, France.
-He gives details on why he did it, and what it means for him.
-Gamasutra reports.
+He gives details on it.

 After 14 years with Ubisoft, Yoan Fanise decided to go on a new venture and create his own indie studio (Digixart) with co-founder Anne-Laure Fanise.
 He had a choice between joining a studio somewhere far away in another country or starting brand new and staying in France.
 He decided to stick with the latter.
 This happened sooner than expected because just a month ago he wasn’t sure what the future held in terms of the creation of his own ‘real indie’ studio, especially after being called ‘fake indie’ during his 2 years on Valiant Hearts.
 The funny thing is it was Valiant Hearts that was the inspiration for the name of the indie studio because after receiving a prize for Valiant Hearts called the “tenth art”, he decided to combine the Roman digit X with the word “art” to create Digixart.